cite-architecture/cs2/cts/index.md

 - for text content including XML markup, correctly produces well-formed XML for arbitary citable passages including ranges that span containing elements
 - also works with plain-text content

+## Documentation ##

+- out of testing living documentation with concordion
+- API documentation